 With less money coming in, the government has less money to spend.
 Proposed pay increases for state employees and teachers were therefore scrubbed.
-Why, then, would lawmakers expand the sales tax holiday to restaurant food and drink?
+Why, then, would lawmakers creat a sales tax holiday for restaurant food and drink?
 The annual sales tax holiday typically takes a $10 million bite out of sales tax collections.

-In fact, cutting the holiday was considered.
-But consumers like them.
+In fact, cutting the annual holiday was considered.
+But consumers like it.
 With Tennessee experiencing the “highest unemployment rate in a generation” because of COVID-19, eliminating the popular sales tax holiday would have been an unpopular move.

 Proposed sales tax holidays that didn’t make the final cut

-Like the approved budget bill, SB 2932 sought to exempt sales of restaurant food and drink during the July 31–August 2 sales tax holiday.
-It also proposed a new sales tax holiday for motor vehicles over Labor Day weekend.
+Lawmakers originally sought to exempt sales of restaurant food and drink during the July 31–August 2 sales tax holiday.
+They also proposed a new sales tax holiday for motor vehicles over Labor Day weekend.